w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - Follow
   [these steps](https://docs.pinata.cloud/what-can-i-learn-here/pinning-your-first-file-with-pinata)
   to upload the file you want to mint.
-- After uploading your file get the Content Identifier (CID).
+- After uploading your file, get the Content Identifier (CID).
 This is a unique string of letters and numbers proving that the NFT is yours.
 - Prepare the metadata file and add your CID (see below):

 ```